kikoncuo/Simple-Mockup-Server/README.md

 ### Installation and execution

 1. Install with : `npm install -g simple-mockup-server`
-2. Execute with : `simple-mockup-server` (Port can be specified with PORT parameter, by default uses 3001)
+2. Execute with : `simple-mockup-server` (Port can be specified with PORT parameter, by default uses 3001)  `PORT=portN simple-mockup-server`

 ### Set simple petitions